speps/speps.github.io/content/articles/torus-trooper-part2.md

 * [Part 3 - Porting to WebAssembly](/articles/torus-trooper-part3)
 * [Part 4 - Final steps](/articles/torus-trooper-part4)

-From part 1, we stopped after successfully compiling a new executable, but will it run?
+From part 1, I stopped after successfully compiling a new executable, but will it run?

 Answer is...
 NO!